Topics Map > Getting Started

 This document will explain the options for choosing a domain for a site that will sit in the WiscWeb multi-site instance.

-If you are reserving a new URL for your WiscWeb website, there are certain items that must be considered when choosing your domain name.
+If you are preparing to launch your WiscWeb website, there are certain items that must be considered when choosing your domain name.

 WiscWeb sites cannot be published to sub-directories/sub-folders.
 All new domains under the WiscWeb offering are required to run under their own domain name and can't be published to a sub-folder.
 Please review the Supported Domains for WiscWeb